-Recent observations of several new hadron resonances, including states that do not fit quark model expectations, demonstrates there is a significant discovery potential in the hadron spectrum [1].
-On the theoretical side lattice gauge simulations have been evolving rapidly and simulations of hadron scattering will in the future provide first principle insights into the spectrum and its QCD origins [2, 3].
+Recent observations of several new hadron resonances. including states that do not fit quark model expectations, demonstrate there is a significant discovery potential in the hadron spectrum [1].
+On the theoretical side lattice gauge simulations have been evolving rapidly and simulations of hadron scattering will in the future provide first principle insights into the hadron spectrum and its QCD origins [2, 3].
 The common feature of data analysis and lattice simulations is that both require determination of reaction amplitudes.
 Properties of known baryon resonances have been extracted from analysis of pseudoscalar-nucleon scattering and, more recently, from single and double meson photoproduction [4, 5].
-At present properties of the nucleon and delta resonances with masses below $\sim 1.7$ GeV are quite welldetermined [6] there is, however, a significant number, of high mass resonances with questionable status and/or purely known characteristics.
-Since resonances appear as singularities of partial wave amplitudes in the complex energy and/or angular momentum planes, extraction of resonance parameters requires continuation of reaction amplitudes outside the experimentally accessible range of kinematical variables.
-This in turn implies that amplitudes should be constrained as much as possible using principles of the analytical S-matrix [7].
+At present, the properties of the nucleon and delta resonances with masses below $\sim 1.7$ GeV are quite welldetermined [6] there is, however, a significant number of high mass resonances with questionable status and/or poorly known characteristics.
+Since resonances appear as singularities of partial wave amplitudes in the complex energy and/or angular momentum planes, extraction of resonance parameters requires analytic continuation of reaction amplitudes outside the experimentally accessible range of kinematical variables.
+This in turn implies that amplitudes should be constrained as much as possible using principles of the analytic S-matrix [7].
 Specifically, amplitudes reconstructed from the low-energy partial wave analyses, that contain direct channel resonance dynamics, should smoothly connect with the high-energy region.
 The latter carry information about Regge poles and/or cuts exchanged in cross channels.
 The possibility that in the high-energy limit Regge poles dominate over Regge cuts is particularly attractive given the factorization properties of the former.

 Practical implementation of matching between the low- and the high-energy domains explores analyticity of the reaction amplitude via dispersion relations.
+A summary of past work on reggeized partial wave analysis can be found, for example in [8, 9].
 Dispersion relations can be used in various ways.
 For example, the real part of an amplitude can be computed from the imaginary part and compared with alternative parameterizations e.g. Breit-Wigner, K-matrix or Chew-Mandelstam formulas.
-This approach was adopted by the SAID group in [8-10].
-Another option is, given lowenergy amplitudes, to use dispersion relations to extract parameters of Regge exchanges and compare them with those obtained from direct fits to the high-energy data.
+This approach was adopted by the SAID group in [10-12].
+Another option is, given low-energy amplitudes, to use dispersion relations to extract parameters of Regge exchanges and compare them with those obtained from direct fits to the high-energy data.
 In this paper we explore both approaches.
 Specifically, we study dispersion relations in energy at fixed momentum transfer and moments of the amplitudes, i.e. integrals over energy.
-Dispersion relations applied to the moments lead to sum rules, so called finite energy sum rules, (FESR's) that relate the low- to the high-energy contributions to the amplitudes [11].
-FESR's are somewhat stronger constrains than dispersion relations alone as they represent derivatives of the latter.
+Dispersion relations applied to the moments lead to sum rules, so called finite energy sum rules, (FESR's) that relate the low- to the high-energy contributions to the amplitudes [13].
+FESR's provide stronger constrains than dispersion relations alone as they represent derivatives of the latter.
 By choosing appropriate moments, one can weight differently various domains of the low energy regions.